ithacaxyz/relay/README.md

 ## Deploying

 A docker image is built and pushed to GitHub Packages (`ghcr.io/ithacaxyz/relay`) when a git tag (`vx.y.z`) is pushed to the repository.
-For deployment details, see the [infrastructure repository](https://github.com/ithacaxyz/infrastructure).